carpentries-lab/metagenomics-R/_episodes/01-First-Steps-on-R.md

 </a>

-In the figure is shown the RStudio interface.
+The figure shows the RStudio interface.
 The three windows that appear on the screen provide us with a space in which we can see our console (left side window) where the orders we want to execute are written, observe the generated variables (upper right), and a series of subtabs (lower right):
-**Files** shows us files that we have used, **Plots** shows us graphics that we are generating, **Packages** shows the packages that we have downloaded, **Help** it gives us the information of packages, commands and/or functions that we do not know, but works only with internet conection, and **Viewer** shows a results preview in R markdown files.
+**Files** shows us files that we have used, **Plots** shows us graphics that we are generating, **Packages** shows the packages that we have downloaded, **Help** it gives us information on packages, commands, and/or functions that we do not know, but works only with an internet connection, and **Viewer** shows a results preview in R markdown files.

-If we click in the option `File`/`New File`/`R Script`, we open up a script and we get what we can call a _RStudio nautical chart_
+If we click on the option `File`/`New File`/`R Script`, we open up a script and we get what we can call an _RStudio nautical chart_

 <a href="{{ page.root }}/fig/Welcome_Rscript.png">
   <img src="{{ page.root }}/fig/Welcome_Rscript.png" alt="
-A graphic interphase window with four pannels.
+A graphic interphase window with four panels.
 A the top left, a new panel with an R script called *Untitled1* is added from the previous image, so now there are four panels inside the Rstudio graphic interphase window"  width="80%" height="55%"/>